rezervemoney/gitbooks/security/oracles.md

 ---
 description: >-
-  This page talks about how RZR finance uses oracles to get pricefeeds of various assets
+  This page talks about how Rezerve uses oracles to get pricefeeds of various assets
 ---